shajivmasters/Assignment/README.md

 	         * Application setup like chaning permission and starting/bootstrapping the FAST API

     9.	ssh -i /Users/monu/.ssh/towerkeypair centos@<publicip reported from terraform apply
-    10.	tail -f / var/log/aws_install.log – This should have the
+    10.	tail -f / var/log/aws_install.log – This should have the installation and setup logs
     11.	ps -ef | grep app | grep -v grep .
 This will make sure FASTAPI is up and running
     12.	ss -lt | grep mysql -> will be listening on all the interfaces